-Having completed this section you will know and understand how to

-- explain the structure and application of land law - explain the meaning of tenure - describe legal estates and legal and equitable interests

-3.1 THE MEANING OF TENURE

-The law of tenure deals with the way in which land is held.
+LEARNING OBJECTIVES Having completed this section you will know and understand how to - explain the structure and application of land law - explain the meaning of tenure - describe legal estates and legal and equitable interests 3.1 THE MEANING OF TENURE The law of tenure deals with the way in which land is held.

-Write down what you think is meant in law by the word 'land'?

-The Law of Property Act 1925 gives a definition of 'land' as

-...including...buildings or parts of buildings...and other corporeal hereditaments; also a rent, and other incorporeal hereditaments, and an easement right, privilege, or benefit in, over, or derived from land...

-What this means in plain English is that land involves not just the surface of the earth, but anything which is built on the land, and any right attaching to the land, such as a right of way.
+SELF CHECK QUESTION 1 Write down what you think is meant in law by the word 'land'.
+Compare your answer with the one given at the end of this section.
+The Law of Property Act 1925 gives a definition of 'land' as ... including ... buildings or parts of buildings ...and other corporeal hereditaments; also a rent, and other incorporeal hereditaments, and an easement right, privilege, or benefit in, over, or derived from land ...
+What this means in plain English is that land involves not just the surface of the earth, but anything which is built on the land, and any right attaching to the land such as a right of way.
 It also includes anything below ground level and anything above the ground.
 In theory, as figure 3.1 shows, ownership of land in the law of England and Wales involves everything from the centre of the earth to the outer reaches of the atmosphere.

-As already stated, the definition in the Act gives the theory.
-In practice Parliament has modified this so, for example, minerals below ground such as coal and oil, and gold and silver, belong to the State or the Crown.
-Aircraft are, further, allowed to fly through the airspace above land.

-3.2 THE TWO LEGAL ESTATES

-Technically all land is held by the Crown.
+fig 3.1 As already stated, the definition in the Act gives the theory.
+In practice, Parliament has modified this so, for example, minerals below ground such as coal and oil, and gold and silver, belong to the state or the Crown.
+Also, aircraft are allowed to fly through the airspace above land.
+3.2 THE TWO LEGAL ESTATES Technically, all land is held by the Crown.
 Everyone else enjoys rights of ownership and possession by virtue of the Crown.